-- DevSecOps is relatively nascent compared to some of the other trends discussed in this guide.
+Executive Summary - DevSecOps is relatively nascent compared to some of the other trends discussed in this guide.
 With that being said, we are witnessing a growing emergence of DevSecOps startups. - The role of security teams is changing when it comes to DevOps security practices, and security policies as code are already very prevalent. - In support of DevSecOps, CISOs are actively expanding softwaredriven security policies, adopting security tools for developers, and applying security tools and methods across the entire scope of the DevOps pipeline.

-DevSecOps
+GUIDE DevSecOps YLVENTURES

-The "need for speed" at the core of DevOps has exposed organizations to greater risk.
+Introduction The "need for speed" at the core of DevOps has exposed organizations to greater risk.
 A faster development lifecycle means coding mistakes that could interrupt developers' workflow or expose customers' data.
 It also means challenges for security teams to do their jobs in a way that doesn't inhibit breakneck software delivery speed.
 Many organizations have responded by bringing DevOps and security together under DevSecOps.
 This set of products and practices enables security, development, and operations teams to collaborate around secure application development in modern development environments without sacrificing speed.
 DevSecOps is still relatively nascent compared to some of the other trends discussed in this guide.
 That makes it difficult to clearly understand the current state of the DevSecOps market.
 But it's possible to gain some insight by looking to Application Security, a market of which DevSecOps is a part.

-There was rise in Application Security investment from \$141 million in 2017 to \$600 million in 2020, according to
+There was rise in Application Security investment from \$141 million in 2017 to \$600 million in 2020, according to Pitchbook data.

-Pitchbook data.
 Several companies contributed to this growth of private capital.
-For instance, developer-first security company Snyk became a cybersecurity unicorn in January 2020 when it announced that it had raised \$150 million in Series D financing, after which it continued to raise a \$200M Series E financing during the same year.
+For instance, developer-first security company Snyk became a cybersecurity unicorn in January 2020 when it announced that it had raised \$150 million in Series D financing, after which it continued to raise a \$200M Series E financing during the same year. billion.

-M&As in the Application Security domain fluctuated over the same period, generating a total of \$2.5 billion between the years 2017-2020, according to Pitchbook data.
+Despite its relative novelty, many organizations are already taking DevSecOps to heart.
+Most have implemented "security as code," and others are working to transition their security teams from applying application security practices to a position of providing governance and guidance.
+This work lays the foundation for organizations to shift security everywhere in the DevOps pipeline.
+SURVIVAL GUIDE Capital raised in the Application Security domain: M&As in the Application Security domain fluctuated over the same period, generating a total of \$2.5 billion between the years 2017-2020, according to Pitchbook data.
 The acquisitions of two companies fueled this rise.
-One of them was Checkmarx, a leading static analysis security testing company which was acquired by Hellman & Friedman for \$1.15 billion.
+One of them was Checkmarx, a leading static analysis security testing company which was acquired by Hellman & Friedman for \$1.15